Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The most common reasons Florida homeowners get denied aren't because they don't qualify.
 It's because the application was incomplete, a deadline was missed, or they applied under the wrong program for their loan type.
 Every one of these mistakes is avoidable with professional guidance — and every one costs weeks or months when the clock is already ticking.

-Florida's Judicial Process: More Time, But Not Unlimited Time
+Florida's Judicial Process Under Fla.
+Stat. § 702.01: More Time, But Not Unlimited Time

-But here's what catches homeowners off guard: by the time most people start looking for help, they've already burned through the first 3–6 months doing nothing.
-Fees have compounded.
+But here's what catches homeowners off guard: by the time most people start looking for help, they've already burned through the first 3–6 months.
+Fees compound.
 The servicer has escalated.
-And the programs that were easily accessible at 60 days delinquent now require more documentation, more urgency, and more follow-up to secure.
+The 12 C.F.R. § 1024.41(f) pre-suit window has expired.
+The programs that were easily accessible at 60 days delinquent now require more documentation, more urgency, and more follow-up to secure under the 12 C.F.R. § 1024.41(c) 30-day evaluation rule.

 Florida's window is wider — but not unlimited